Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: The Model

 are the couplings for the vertex $SSh$ and $SSH$ respectively. $f$ is the relevant form factor.
 Throughout this work, we have adopted the value of $f=0.3$ \cite{Mambrini:2011ik, Giedt:2009mr, Barbieri:2006dq}.

 The Dark sector in our model is composed of two kinds of particles, one of which is scalar (however, it has different antiparticle\footnote{particle and antiparticle possess different U(1)$_{\rm X}$ charges.} (complex scalar)) while the other component is fermionic (Dirac fermion) in nature.
 Their masses as well as the contributions to the total relic density of the dark matter are different in general.
-Consequently the number densities $n_{S}$, $n_{\psi}$ for these two components are also different.
-Therefore when we compare the spin independent scattering cross sections of both the components ($S$ and $\psi$) obtained from the model with the available experimental data (exclusion plots from various ongoing dark matter direct detection experiments such as LUX \cite{Akerib:2013tjd}, XENON-100 \cite{Aprile:2012nq} etc.), one has to keep in mind that the exclusion plots are computed with the assumption that all the dark matter present in the Universe are same in nature i.e. interaction rates with the detector nuclei are same for all the dark matter particles.
+Consequently the number densities $n_{S}$, $n_{\psi}$ for these two components at the present epoch are also different.
+Therefore when we compare the spin independent scattering cross sections computed for both the dark matter components ($S$ and $\psi$) within the framework of the present two component DM model with the available experimental data (exclusion plots from various ongoing dark matter direct detection experiments such as LUX \cite{Akerib:2013tjd}, XENON-100 \cite{Aprile:2012nq} etc.), one has to keep in mind that the exclusion plots are computed with the assumption that all the dark matter present in the Universe are same in nature {\it i.e.} interaction rates with the detector nuclei are same for all the dark matter particles.
 However, this assumption is certainly not true in our case as we have two component dark matter scenario.
-Hence we need to rescale both $\sigma^{\psi N\rightarrow \psi N }_{SI}$ and $\sigma^{S N\rightarrow S N }_{SI}$ (Eqs. (\ref{psiN-scat})-(\ref{SN-scat})) by appropriate factors consistent with the present consideration that we have two types of dark matter in the Universe.
+Hence we need to rescale both $\sigma^{\psi N\rightarrow \psi N }_{\rm SI}$ and $\sigma^{S N\rightarrow S N }_{\rm SI}$ (Eqs. (\ref{psiN-scat})-(\ref{SN-scat})) by appropriate factors consistent with the present consideration that we have two types of dark matter in the Universe.
 We define the spin independent ``effective scattering cross section" between the detector nucleon $N$ and the dark matter component $i$ as,

-with $i, j = S, \psi$ and $i\neq j$, $n_i$ is the number density of the dark mater component $i$ at the present time.
+with $i, j = S, \psi$ and $i\neq j$, $n_i$ is the number density of the dark mater component $i$ at the present epoch.
 For a viable two component dark matter model it is desirable that